e-p-metzner/ARTmie/joss/paper.md

 # Acknowledgement

-This work was done during the funding by the Deutsche Forschungsgemeinschaft (DFG) under the project FE.5250.0010.7772.
+This work was done during the funding by the Deutsche Forschungsgemeinschaft (DFG) under the project HO 5275/6-1.

 # References